-OFFICE POLICIES AND PATIENT AGREEMENT: Welcome to the counseling and coaching practice at Resolve Counseling Center.
+OFFICE AND PRIVACY POLICIES: Welcome to the counseling and coaching practice at Resolve Counseling Center.
 This document contains important information about professional services and business practices that concern both client and therapist.
 Please read the entire document carefully and make any important notes for discussion.

 *The words therapeutic and therapy can be exchanged with Coaching.
 Policies and consent forms are the same for Coaching or Therapy clients.